-Changes in Irish or UK taxation may arise from the Base Erosion and Profits Shifting (BEPS) project and the EU Anti-Tax Avoidance Directives (ATAD1 and ATAD2).
+Changes in Irish or UK taxation may also arise from the ongoing OECD Base Erosion and Profits Shifting (BEPS) project, currently at the phase of BEPS 2.0, and EU anti-tax avoidance proposals.
+Most recently Ireland, the Group's primary operating jurisdiction, enacted Pillar Two legislation with effect from 1 January 2024.
 The detail of these changes is not yet clear in all cases and there remains potential for them to have an adverse impact on the Group's financial position.